devtut/generate/docs/python/loops.md

 ### `break` statement

-When a `break` statement executes inside a loop, control flow "breaks" out of the loop immediately:
+When a `break` statement executes inside a loop, control flow &quot;breaks&quot; out of the loop immediately:

 ```
 i = 0
-while i &lt; 7:
+while i < 7:
     print(i)
     if i == 4:
-        print("Breaking from loop")
+        print(&quot;Breaking from loop&quot;)
         break
     i += 1